 Today, we live in a time defined by unprecedented demands for participation, collaboration, and inclusion.
 The ideals of freedom and democracy are under pressure, even while they keep lifting us higher.

-So what does that mean for us—leaders of organizations managing talent, HR executives, business owners, and entrepreneurs?
+So what does that mean for the bottom line impact for us—leaders of organizations managing talent, HR executives, business owners, and entrepreneurs?

 Customers expect us to listen to their valuable feedback as we develop the next version of our products or services.
 Employees are desperate to contribute their best ideas and greatest talents.
 Communities want us to be part of the conversation about growth and development.